kevarome/1800_202510_BBY03/README.md

 |__template.html
 |__thanks.html

+*Firestore files not included in project structure

 ---

 ## Contributors
+- Kevin Romero - I like learning code and I am excited to develop apps.
-- Abdullah  - CST student at BCIT, love algorithms, excited to learn more about tech world.
+- Abdullah Al Asmy  - CST student at BCIT, love algorithms, excited to learn more about tech world.
-- Hi I am Qian Zhang I really love work with my teammates and I love hiking.
+- Qian Zhang  - I really love work with my teammates and I love hiking.
-- Hola my name is Kevin - I'm excited to launch our app to the world.

 ## Acknowledgments